fizzle77/JAFDTC/doc/Airframe_F16C.md

 ## HARM ALIC

 The HARM ALIC system manages parameters set through the HARM DED page.
-These parameters control the progarmming of the three ALIC tables that specify the threats the AGM-88 HARM can target.
+These parameters control the progarmming of the three ALIC tables that specify the threats (i.e., radar emitters) an AGM-88 HARM can target.

 ![](images/Viper_Sys_ALIC.png)